13 Anti-Aging Supplements To Help You Age Gracefully

 Like collagen protein, whey protein is readily available and easy to incorporate into your best anti-aging supplement stack.
 But although whey protein is readily available, consider your sources carefully.
 Choose cold-processed, undenatured, grass-fed whey protein, and don’t heat it before eating it.

-Polyphenols are antioxidants that are naturally found in brightly colored foods like red cabbage, cacao, blueberries and coffee.
+Polyphenols are antioxidants that are naturally found in foods like red cabbage, cacao, blueberries and coffee.
 There are two classes of polyphenols: flavonoids and phenolic acids.
 They protect your brain from stress and free radical damage, support learning and memory and may help slow down brain aging.

 However, you’d have to eat a wide range of plants every day to reap as many benefits from polyphenols as possible.
 While you should eat a variety of brightly colored vegetables anyway, a broad-spectrum polyphenol supplement offers targeted support for aging.